Starstrider42/TestFlight-Configs/README.md

 * The J-404 and RAPIER currently do not have TestFlight support, because TestFlight does not support stock multi-mode engines.
 * Nuclear engines and other thermal rockets have rated burn times of 10-15 minutes to allow low-thrust interplanetary burns.
 Like jet engines, they have low initial reliability (30%) to compensate for their long burn time.
 They have similar failure modes to monopropellant rockets, but are even more reliable when mature (99.9%).
 * Ion thrusters typically have rated burn times of 20-30 minutes and reliabilities of 35-99.5%.
 They cannot explode or overheat, but are more likely than other kinds of thrusters to lose specific impulse.
 * Electromagnetic thrusters typically have rated burn times of 10-20 minutes and reliabilities of 40-99.8%.
-They have a variety of failure modes, but will never explode.
+They cannot explode or overheat.
+* Electrothermal thrusters typically have rated burn times of 10-20 minutes and reliabilities of 40-99.8%.
+They have similar failure modes to electromagnetic thrusters, but can also develop cooling problems.

 | Engine type     | Shutdown | Low I<sub>sp</sub> | Low Thrust | Overheat | Explode |
 | --------------- | -------- | ------------------ | ---------- | -------- | ------- |